FOR IMMEDIATE RELEASE: AUGUST 4, 2021

 Press Contact: Adrienne Underwood, email@example.com, 530-919-2164

-OAKLAND, CA – As federal policymakers consider historic investments to reduce economy-wide carbon emissions, nearly half of all US states have already set binding targets to reduce greenhouse gas emissions.
-Research released today from the nonprofit science and policy institute Physicians, Scientists, and Engineers (PSE) for Healthy Energy outlines benefits, strategies, and an actionable framework for integrating equity into these state and federal decarbonization policies.
+OAKLAND, CA – As federal policymakers consider historic investments to reduce economy-wide carbon emissions, nearly half of all U.S. states have already set binding targets to reduce greenhouse gas emissions.
+Research released today from the nonprofit science and policy institute PSE Healthy Energy outlines benefits, strategies, and an actionable framework for integrating equity into these state and federal decarbonization policies.

 The Bringing Health and Equity to Western States Deep Decarbonization reports analyze the public health, cost, and equity impacts associated with meeting 2020-2050 emissions targets in three Western states: New Mexico, Colorado, and Nevada.
 For each state, researchers identified regions and populations with high exposure to fossil fuel emissions; characterized household and transportation energy cost burdens; and identified strategies to reduce health-damaging air pollution, lower energy cost burdens, and increase climate resilience through decarbonization efforts.
 The state-based findings hold implications for climate and energy policy at every level, emphasizing the need and outlining strategies for an equity-focused approach.